1j01/hacky-game/README.md

 and which one to do first shouldn't feel contentious.

 There could be doors that require multiple keys, that you need to get from several people.
-There could be keys that belong to random other worlds and you have to find the one player that There could be halves of items (including keys)
+There could be keys that belong to random other worlds and you have to find the one player whose world contains the door.
+There could be halves of items (including keys).

+Keys could be 2D "pin arrays", where locks run a game-of-life simulation for a number of iterations.
+This would work well for a 1BPP game, as alternative to using color to distinguish keys.

 The game runs in [nw.js][] (so it can include both client and server), but the final `game.exe` is a wrapper.